 The cremation Regulations require the certifying practitioner to examine the body of the deceased after death.

-On 19 December 2022 the Associate Minister of Health authorised medical referees to permit cremations to be carried out without complying with regulation 7, as provided for under Section 12 (b) of the Cremation Regulations 1973.
+The exemption authorises medical referees to permit cremations to be carried out without complying with regulation 7, as provided for under Section 12 (b) of the Cremation Regulations 1973.

 This authorisation only applies: